Following the great success of the Edinburgh New Year show, Celestial was contacted in January by Greenpeace.

 Children were cast, and we spent a day in Brighton recording their voices to be used in the Greenpeace film.
 Hearing the children’s hopes for a better world was a deeply moving experience for the adults who were present at the recording session that day.

-With all the creative elements recorded and filmed, we went into post production—almost four weeks of editing, VFX and sound mixing needed to sculpt the final film into shape.
+With all the creative elements of the drone show recorded and filmed, we went into post production—almost four weeks of editing, VFX and sound mixing needed to sculpt the final film into shape.

-We are extremely proud to have produced a project that we hope will inspire action in world leaders attending the G7 summit and play some small role in making this world a greener place for future generations.
+We are extremely proud to have produced a drone display that we hope will inspire action in world leaders attending the G7 summit and play some small role in making this world a greener place for future generations.
 It’s been yet another crazy adventure and steep learning curve for Celestial.

 Huge gratitude goes to Greenpeace for commissioning our 300 drone display and supporting us on this groundbreaking project.
 A big shout out to our projection collaborators, P.O.W., and once again, a heartfelt thanks to the entire team at Celestial for all the long hours and another stellar piece of work.